 - Applicants may be asked to participate in a phone interview with the scholarship committee.

-- Original receipts will be required for reimbursement and must be signed by both the scholarship winner and a CFI.
+- Original receipts will be required for reimbursement and must be signed by both the recipient and her CFI.